morgancross2/classification_project_telco/README.md

 #### Business Goals:
 - Find drivers for customer churn at Telco.
 Why are customers churning?
-- Construct a ML classification model that accurately predicts customer churn.
+- Construct a ML classification model that best predicts customer churn.
 - Deliver a report that a non-data scientist can read through and understand what steps were taken, why and what was the outcome?

 #### Audience: